For complete coverage of Winterfest (the parent event for the parade) and all other Sausalito Holiday Activities please click here!

 2021 Sausalito Lighted Boat Parade & Fireworks

-Time: The Boat Parade is listed as starting at 6:00 PM this year, but if you want to get a good viewing spot and bundle up well I’d try to get positioned around 5:30, or even earlier.
-The lighted boats will already be assembling out on the Bay.
+Time for the Lighted Boat Parade is listed as starting at 6:00 PM this year, but if you want to get a good viewing spot and bundle up well I’d try to get positioned around 5:00, or even earlier.
+You can get access to different levels of preferred location seats and even an indoor party area by buying one of several kinds of tickets — we have details and links below.
+The first lighted boats will already be assembling out on the Bay at 5:00.

-Insiders Tip: We advise arriving early since a) fireworks start times vary, and b) Bridgeway, the only major route into and out of Sausalito, gets packed on both of the annual fireworks nights and if you don’t come in early the parking and traffic hassles could make you miss some or all of the show.
+Insiders Tip: We advise arriving early since a) fireworks start times vary, and b) Bridgeway, the only major route into and out of Sausalito, gets packed on both of the annual fireworks nights, and the crowds coming for the lighted boat parade keep growing.
+If you don’t come in early the parking and traffic hassles could make you miss some or all of the show.
 Scroll down for our suggestions on the best free places to watch the festivities.

 Insiders Tip: In addition to the VIP viewing area, you can make reservations early to see the action from a warm and comfy seat at one of Sausalito’s view restaurants:

 — In the Caledonia Street area (those with addresses on the bay-side of Bridgeway will have views, but those with addresses on Caledonia itself will not)

 — Near the ferry pier in downtown Sausalito, and